 Credit-builder cards sometimes have added unspecified fees, which will be in the rates & fees section of the card's landing page.
 They can be a monthly charge for having the card, an expedited telephone convenience fee, a billing statement copy fee, and more.
 They will typically be in the body of the rates & fees copy, rather than in the Schumer Box at the top, where the more common fees are mentioned.

-A purchase rate is the interest rate charged on regular purchases put on a credit card.
+Purchase rate - The interest rate charged on regular purchases put on a credit card.
 Each month that you carry a balance, you face an interest charge.
 They are typically variable, and can be under 10% or over 25%.

-The penalty rate, also called the default rate, is the very high interest rate charged by the credit card issuer, as much as 29.99%, when a borrower violates the card's terms and conditions.
+Penalty rate - Also called the default rate, it's the very high interest rate charged by the credit card issuer, as much as 29.99%, when a borrower violates the card's terms and conditions.

 Can I get my rates or fees waived?

 Some rates or fees can be waived or lowered by simply picking up the phone and calling.
 In fact, we found that of those who asked, 85% received a higher credit limit simply by asking.
 Our poll, conducted by YouGov, found that just asking can be rewarding:

 Of consumers who asked about rates and fees...